Project 2025: Executive power

-Executive Order 14191, "Expanding Educational Freedom and Opportunity for Families", diverted funding from public schools to private school vouchers, a move directly aligned with Project 2025's goal to reshape the education system.
+Executive Order 14191—titled "Expanding Educational Freedom and Opportunity for Families—diverted funding from public schools to private school vouchers, a move directly aligned with Project 2025's goal to reshape the education system.
 Project 2025 advocated changes to foreign aid, including a foreign aid freeze; in January 2025, Trump initially signed an executive order freezing new foreign aid for 90 days, and later in January the administration sent a notice requiring that stop-work orders be issued for all existing foreign aid.

 The executive order Restoring the Death Penalty and Protecting Public Safety was a step toward Project 2025's goal of expanding capital punishment.
 It directs the Attorney General to seek the death penalty in cases of murder of a police officer and capital crimes by illegal aliens.
 It also directs the DOJ to ensure that states that wish to apply the death penalty have a sufficient supply of lethal injection materials.

 At the beginning of his second term, Trump signed Executive Order 14168, Executive Order 14187, and Executive Order 14183, which revoked the federal government's recognition of transgender people.
-In practice, this means the federal government will cease using gender in documents and favor sex.
+In practice, this means the federal government will use sex in lieu of gender in documents.
 Additionally, only male and female options will be given on forms, and transgender inmates will be imprisoned according to their biological sex.
 The federal government also ceased to financially support gender-affirming surgery and attempted to ban transgender people from the military.